Bortronx/AnimaPaper/README.md

 ## Compile

-Require VS2015 and .NET Framework 4.5.
+²Require VS2015 and .NET Framework 4.5.

 ## Current release (Download this)